autohandle/CarNDPathPlanningProject/XREADME.md

 }
 ```

-with an *s distance* vesus *time* historical record of the the *sensor_fusion* for the other vehicles, [a spline can be fitted](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1252-L1273) to the historic *s* and *t* values to predict the *s position* of the other vehicle a future *time t*.
+With an *s distance* vesus *time* historical record of the the *sensor_fusion* for each of the other vehicles, [a spline can be fitted](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1252-L1273) to the historic *s* and *t* values to predict the *s position* of the other vehicle a future *time t*.

 ``` C++
 const tk::spline createVehiclePath(const vector<double>& theSensedVehicle) {